 Kate Heartfield was a columnist and editor for the Ottawa Citizen, the daily newspaper in Canada’s capital, for more than 11 years.
 She was on the masthead as the editorial pages editor when she left the business in 2015; she was shortlisted for a National Newspaper Award for editorial writing that same year.
 Kate has been a mentor/editor for The OpEd Project and Informed Opinions for several years.
 She teaches creative writing online for the Loft Literary Center and journalism at Carleton University.
 Kate holds a master of journalism degree from Carleton and an honours degree in political science from the University of Ottawa.
-Her first novel, Armed in Her Fashion, was published in spring 2018.
-She has also published a game, a novella, and more than 30 short stories, and she has two novellas and a novel coming in 2018/2019 from Tor.com Publishing and ChiZine Publications.
+Her 2018 novel, Armed in Her Fashion, was a finalist for the Crawford Award.
+She’s a finalist for the 2018 Nebula Awards in two categories: novella (for Alice Payne Arrives) and game writing (for The Road to Canterbury.)
+She has also published more than 30 short stories, and has been longlisted for the Sunburst Award for short fiction twice.

 You can learn more about Kate at her website.